wp-cool-tools/wp-sitemaps-config/readme.txt

 * Initial release at 2020-09-01

 == Upgrade Notice ==
+= 2.2.0 =
+Added option in the post metabox for the priority and  change frequency.
+Changed the default of the change frequency from 'never' to 'weekly'.

+= 2.1.0 =
+added support to exclude WooCommerce products and fixed issue with time format - converted to ISO 8601

 = 2.0.0 =
 Added functions to exclude single posts and pages from the sitemaps